uwacsds/citsbot/README.md

 ### Local Development with Docker

 1. Install docker https://www.docker.com/products/docker-desktop
+2. Configure the bot by following steps 3, 4, and 5 from Local Development with Virtual Env
-2. Use `run.sh` to build and run the bot
+3. Use `run.sh` to build and run the bot

 ### Local Development with Virtual Env